No Alternative (film): Plot

 Set in the mid-1990s in suburban New York, No Alternative follows the Harrison family as they cope with grief, identity, and rebellion in the wake of Kurt Cobain's death.
 Thomas Harrison, a high school senior, is determined to form his own grunge-inspired alternative rock band.
 Obsessed with recreating the music of the era, Thomas sees a local “battle of the bands” contest as his chance to break out and potentially secure a record deal.
 However, the pressure strains his friendships and threatens the authenticity of their music.

 Meanwhile, his younger sister Bridget, a 15-year-old freshman with a history of misdiagnosed mental health issues and dependency on prescription drugs, rejects both her brother's music and the values of her suburban upbringing.
 Instead, she adopts the persona of “Bri Da B,” a gangsta rapper whose provocative lyrics shock her peers and community.
 Though her behavior is dismissed by Thomas as another sign of instability, Bridget's embrace of hip-hop serves as her means of self-expression and rebellion, making her in some ways more authentically “punk” than her brother.

 As Thomas pursues conformity under the guise of nonconformity, Bridget's radical alter ego challenges the expectations placed on her by family and society.
 Both siblings struggle with their desire to escape the identities imposed on them, but their inability to fully recognize their shared need for reinvention leads to a painful and tragic rift.

 Production

 The film is based on Dickerson's novel No Alternative (2012), published by Kettle of Letters Press.
 The novel, inspired by the director's relationship with his late sister Briana, explores themes of adolescence, music, and mental illness.

 After Briana's death in 2014, Dickerson began adapting the book into a screenplay.

-Principal photography took place between October and November 2016 in Yonkers, Westchester County, and New York City.
+Principal photography took place between October and November 2016 in Yonkers, New York and New York City.
 The climactic “Battle of the Bands” sequence was filmed at Garcia's, part of the Capitol Theatre in Port Chester, New York.